Kyle Nelson (fighter): Early career

-Born and raised in Huntsville, Ontario Canada, Nelson began competing in mixed martial arts in 2011.
+Born and raised in Huntsville, Ontario, Canada, Nelson began competing in mixed martial arts in 2011.
 He held a 2–1 amateur record and then competed in local North American professional promotions.
 During this time he won the Elite 1 MMA Featherweight Championship, and also fought for the Lightweight Championship in TXC MMA.
 He then signed with the RXF in Romania, Europe, and after with the UFC in 2018.

 Ultimate Fighting Championship

 Nelson made his promotional debut on December 8, 2018, on short notice against Carlos Diego Ferreira, replacing Jesse Ronson at UFC 231.
 He lost the fight via TKO in the second round.

-Returning to Featherweight Nelson next faced Matt Sayles on May 4, 2019, at UFC on ESPN+ 9.
+Returning to Featherweight Nelson next faced Matt Sayles on May 4, 2019, at UFC Fight Night 151.
 He lost the fight via submission via arm-triangle choke 3:16 into round 3.

-Nelson fought next at UFC on ESPN+ 17 on September 21, 2019 against Marco Polo Reyes.
+Nelson fought next at UFC Fight Night 159 on September 21, 2019 against Marco Polo Reyes.
 He won the fight via TKO at 1:36 of round 1, earning him his first UFC victory.

-Nelson was scheduled to face Sean Woodson in a catchweight bout of 150 pounds on June 27, 2020 at UFC on ESPN: Poirier vs. Hooker.
+Nelson was scheduled to face Sean Woodson in a catchweight bout of 150 pounds on June 27, 2020 at UFC on ESPN 12.
 However, Nelson was pulled form the event due to visa issue and he was replaced by Julian Erosa.

-Nelson faced Billy Quarantillo on September 12, 2020 at UFC Fight Night: Santos vs. Teixeira.
+Nelson faced Billy Quarantillo on September 12, 2020 at UFC on ESPN 17.
 He lost the fight via knockout in the third round.

-Nelson faced Jai Herbert on July 23, 2022 at UFC Fight Night: Blaydes vs. Aspinall.
+Nelson faced Jai Herbert on July 23, 2022 at UFC Fight Night 208.
 He lost the fight by unanimous decision.

 Nelson faced Choi Doo-ho on February 4, 2023, at UFC Fight Night 218.
 The fight ended via majority draw.

 Nelson faced Blake Bilder on June 10, 2023, at UFC 289.
 He won the bout via unanimous decision.

 Nelson faced Fernando Padilla on September 16, 2023, at UFC Fight Night 227.
 He won the fight via unanimous decision.

 Nelson faced Bill Algeo on March 30, 2024, at UFC on ESPN 54.
 He won the fight via technical knockout in round one.

 Nelson was scheduled to face Calvin Kattar on September 7, 2024, at UFC Fight Night 242.
 However, Kattar withdrew from the bout and was replaced by Steve Garcia.
 At the weigh-ins, Nelson weighed in at 148.5 pounds, two and a half pounds over the featherweight non-title fight limit.
 The bout proceeded at catchweight and he was fined 20 percent of his purse, which went to Garcia.
 Nelson lost the fight by technical knockout via elbows and punches in the first round.

 Moving up to lightweight, Nelson faced Matt Frevola on October 18, 2025, at UFC Fight Night 262.
 He won the fight via unanimous decision.

+Nelson faced Terrance McKinney on March 28, 2026 at UFC Fight Night 271.
+He lost the fight via technical knockout 24 seconds into the first round.

+Nelson is scheduled to face promotional newcomer Cristian Pérez on October 17, 2026 at UFC Fight Night 291.